 As psychologist Glenn Wilson says, “… those who are constantly breaking away from tasks to react to email or text messages suffer similar effects on the mind as losing a night’s sleep.”

-And in case you’re thinking you’re protected from these downsides because you grew up with technology and know how to wrangle it, Meyer says you’re wrong:
+In case you’re thinking you’re protected from these downsides because you grew up with technology and know how to wrangle it, Meyer says you’re wrong:

 … there’s nothing magical about the brains of so-called ‘digital natives’ that keeps them from suffering the inefficiencies of multitasking.